Top 10 MC5 Songs

 Photo: Jim McClear [CC BY-SA 2.0 }

 The MC5 was founded in 1964 by vocalist Rob Tyner and guitarist Fred “Sonic” Smith.
-While they began as an R&B cover band they quickly began to write their own material.
-They eventually found success in Detroit as The Motor City Five shortened to MC5.
-Like fellow Detroit rock group The Stooges they rejected the long sonic explorations of the psychedelic and progressive rock era in favor of abrasive, high-speed distorted rock and roll music.
-By the time they released their first album, the live Kick Out the Jams the lineup consisted of Rob Tyner on vocals, Fred “Sonic” Smith on lead guitar, Wayne Kramer on rhythm guitar, Dennis “Machine Gun” Thompson on drums and Michael Davis on the bass.
+While they began as an R&B cover band, they soon started writing their own material.
+They eventually found success in Detroit as The MC5, shortened from The Motor City Five.
+Like fellow Detroit rock group The Stooges, they rejected the long, sonic explorations of the psychedelic and progressive rock era in favor of abrasive, high-speed, distorted rock and roll.
+By the time they released their first album, the live Kick Out the Jams, the lineup consisted of Rob Tyner on vocals, Fred “Sonic” Smith on lead guitar, Wayne Kramer on rhythm guitar, Dennis “Machine Gun” Thompson on drums, and Michael Davis on bass.

 The MC5 are considered one of the most important bands to influence the punk rock movement of the late 1970’s.
 Their music has been retroactively labelled as proto-punk.
 The band was highly political and openly supported the Black Panther Party.
 Their manager was the famous activist and poet John Sinclair.